danrosen6/urlChecker/ReadMe.txt

 7. Running Your Application

-    With the virtual environment activated, run Python scripts as follows.
+    With the virtual environment activated, change directory to src and run Python scripts as follows.
 This ensures that the script uses the correct environment settings:

-    Example:
-    python fileName.py
+    cd src

     For this specific project, start with:
         python main.py